GoInterject/GoInterject.github.io/wIndex/jColumnDef.md

 The jColumnDef function defines a column based on one or more parameters.
 Each parameter represents a segment.
 The segments can be set to filter the data that this column represents.
 Typically this function is used with a Data Pull function for a financial report.

-The jColumnDef function utilizes a DataPortal to interact with the segments.
-This DataPortal is specifically setup for the particular needs of the company using Interject.
+The jColumnDef function utilizes a Data Portal to interact with the segments.
+This Data Portal is specifically setup for the particular needs of the company using Interject.
 The segments are thus customizable.
-For most companies, the Interject [FinCube](/wIndex/FinCube---The-Financial-Cube.html) DataPortal will suffice for their reporting needs.
+For most companies, the Interject [FinCube](/wIndex/FinCube---The-Financial-Cube.html) Data Portal will suffice for their reporting needs.

 For an example of this function, see [Lab Create: Financial Variable](/wGetStarted/L-Create-FinancialVariable.html).

 ###  Function Arguments

-The parameters and segments listed below are some examples of the FinCube DataPortal.
-Actual parameters will vary depending on what DataPortal is being used.
+The parameters and segments listed below are some examples of the FinCube Data Portal.
+Actual parameters will vary depending on what Data Portal is being used.
 For more information about these parameters, see [FinCube](/wIndex/FinCube---The-Financial-Cube.html).

 <button class="collapsible-parameter">**Source (Segment12)**<br>The source of the data (e.g. "Actual", "Budget", "Projection", etc.).</button>
 <div markdown="1" class="panel-parameter">